csexton/bai_si_bu_jie/_posts/2007-07-02-the-big-one.markdown

 tags: leah
 layout: post
 ---
 Leah turned one yesterday and we had the party to prove it.
 It was a few weeks of planning on Kelly's part, then there was a couple of days of baking and prepping.
 Mostly baking.
 We baked 4 cakes, carved one into a penguin and added a few few basketfuls of cupcakes just for fun.
-Turns out that cake decorating is a really good grip strength exercise. <br /><br />We were going to do practice cakes on Friday, so Kelly made a quick cake mix into a sheet cake and we carved it out into a penguin and iced it.
-Well, he turned out cute, so we decided that we were going to keep him for the party and promptly decreed that no one is to harm the penguin-cake and tucked him away in the fridge. <br /><br />Saturday we made the Big bear and two little bear cakes and got to icing them up.
-It was also when we really had to get the house cleaned up nicely, if anything to make room for all the loot Leah was going to collect. <br /><br />Sunday was beautiful, we couldn't have asked for a nicer day.
+Turns out that cake decorating is a really good grip strength exercise.

+We were going to do practice cakes on Friday, so Kelly made a quick cake mix into a sheet cake and we carved it out into a penguin and iced it.
+Well, he turned out cute, so we decided that we were going to keep him for the party and promptly decreed that no one is to harm the penguin-cake and tucked him away in the fridge.

+Saturday we made the Big bear and two little bear cakes and got to icing them up.
+It was also when we really had to get the house cleaned up nicely, if anything to make room for all the loot Leah was going to collect.

+Sunday was beautiful, we couldn't have asked for a nicer day.
 It wasn't oppressively hot, or raining--just nice.
 Kelly and I headed down to the lake to setup and get ready, and found Nanjo and Kids there waiting for us.
 Our picnic area was nice and shady, with a polite breeze.
 We filled balloons, and set up table clothes and waited for Grandma to bring the birthday girl.
 Leah was pretty happy, I thought she would be in a better mood, but she wasn't unhappy by any means.
 She didn't mind people holding her (except Todd) and was more than happy eating her little cake.
-However, she didn't do face first dive into it, to my dismay.<br /><br />I think all the kids had a good time--Everett, Neal and I played Frisbee with the older kids for bit.
+However, she didn't do face first dive into it, to my dismay.

+I think all the kids had a good time--Everett, Neal and I played Frisbee with the older kids for bit.
 There was plenty of playground to handle the pandemonium.